How To Set Goals for the New Year

-I tend to take on too many tasks and set my sights on the “big “things I want to accomplish.
-Two years ago, we helped our oldest son and his wife build a house.
+I tend to take on too many tasks and set my sights on the “big “things I want to accomplish.”
+Goal setting keeps me on track to accomplish those things.

 There are multiple methods that can help us set goals.
 My favorite method is the SMART method.
 Each letter of the acronym “SMART” stands for a key description of a good goal:

 By using this method to set my personal, spiritual, and professional goals, I have been able to see the results and adjust as needed or completely re-evaluate my goals to possibly set new ones.

 We actually make goal setting a family affair.
 Together, we talk about and create a list of what is important to us as individuals and as a family.
 Then, we devise a plan to meet those goals.
 Younger children and students may need some additional guidance on goal setting, but the benefits are just a real for their age group.